Taxation and Basic Income

 -

-A feature of a Basic Income scheme paid in conjunction with a proportional tax is that only those receiving a Basic Income will be required to have their income taxed at the proportional rate.
+A feature of a Basic Income scheme paid in conjunction with a proportional tax is that only those receiving a Basic Income will need to have their income taxed at the proportional rate.
 This enables a Basic Income to be introduced voluntarily and progressively.

 -